Applied Math 106: Algebra for Models and Data.

 Recommended preparation for the course is familiarity with linear algebra (at the level of Math 21b) and proofs (at the level of Math 22a, Math 101, or CS 20).
 Programming experience is helpful but not required.

-See here for the course syllabus.
+See here for the course schedule.